Making The Decision To Divorce

 - Your previous three year's income tax return, and any related data from the IRS.

-- Information about your current income, copies of pay stubs, financial records for any businesses you or your spouse owns.
+- Information about your current income, copies of pay stubs, and financial records for any businesses you or your spouse owns.

 - A list of substantial assets and liabilities of both spouses.